Some posts contain compensated links. Please read this disclaimer

 The Fire-Worship Tower

 Like its counterpart near Baku, one of the best cities in Azerbaijan to visit, this tower indicates a place where natural gas emissions seep out of the ground, burning eternally without producing any smoke.
-Visiting this very special place is one of the must things to do in Xinaliq, even on any adventurous Azerbaijan vacation.
+Visiting this extraordinary place is one of the must things to do in Xinaliq, even on any adventurous Azerbaijan vacation.

 Where To Stay In Xinaliq